-The isovector definition in BJSR has a simpler $Q^2$-evolution and is well known to higher orders in perturbative QCD ~\cite{Kataev:1994gd,Bjorken_a5}, which helps to limit the inaccuracies in the extraction of $\alpha_s$ in general.
+Due to the isovector nature, Bjorken sum role has a simpler $Q^2$ evolution and is well-known to higher orders in perturbative QCD ~\cite{Kataev:1994gd,Bjorken_a5}, which helps to limit the inaccuracies in the extraction of $\alpha_s$ in general.
 Furthermore, the extraction of $\alpha_s$ from the Bjorken sum rule has the advantage of having only a few non-perturbative inputs, the most important being the precisely measured axial charge $g_A=1.2762(5)$~\cite{ParticleDataGroup:2020ssz}.
 Higher-twist contributions are also known to be small for $\Gamma_1^{p-n}$~\cite{Deur:2014vea}.
 One can expect negligible statistical uncertainties on $\Gamma_1^{p-n}$ due to the high-luminosity of JLab at 22 GeV, which has a polarized DVCS and TMD program that can produce sufficient statistics for an inclusive and integrated observable.
-In the 6 GeV EG1-DVCS experiment, the statistical uncertainties on $ \Gamma_1^{p-n}$ from DVCS were below $0.1\%$ at all $Q^2$~\cite{Deur:2014vea}.
+In the 6 GeV EG1-DVCS experiment, the statistical uncertainties on $ \Gamma_1^{p-n}$ from the EG1-DVCS experiment were below $0.1\%$ at all $Q^2$~\cite{Deur:2014vea}.
 Therefore, for the 22 GeV experiment, we can safely project a statistical uncertainty of $0.1\%$ for each $Q^2$ point, with bin sizes increasing exponentially to account for the decrease in cross section with $Q^2$.
 We estimate the experimental systematic uncertainty (excluding the inaccessible low-$x$ region) to be around $5\%$ from several sources, including 3\% for polarimetry (beam and target), 3\% for the target dilution/purity (NH$_3$ and $^3$He), 2\% for the nuclear corrections (due to the extraction of the neutron data from polarized $^3$He, which has an uncertainty of 5\% and contributes approximately one-third of $\Gamma_1^{p-n}$), 2\% for the structure function $F_1$ (required to form $g_1$ from the measured $A_1$ asymmetry), and 1\% for radiative corrections.
-We assign a 10\% uncertainty for the low-$x$ region that will be covered by the EIC and a 100\% uncertainty in the extrapolation region.
-For the five lowest $Q^2$-points that are not covered by the EIC, we use an uncertainty ranging from 20\% to 100\%, depending on the proximity of the point to the EIC $Q^2$-coverage.
+We assign a 10\% uncertainty for the low-$x$ region that will be covered by the EIC and a 100\% uncertainty beyond that coverage.
+For the $Q^2$ values relevant to extracting $\alpha_s$ from the Bjorken sum rule, this unmeasured region is that of $x \lesssim 10^{-4}$.
 This approach allows us to account for the variability in uncertainty due to the availability of PDF fits, and to provide a comprehensive estimate for the uncertainty in the low-$x$ part of the project measurements at the 22 GeV.